kzmeyao/sando/src/places/costa-rica/rio-celeste.md

     caption: River crossing.
 Looked janky, but was quite sturdy.
   - file: '10|11'
     alt: Muddy trail|A clearing among the trees
-    caption: The sporadic rain got our shoes very muddy and we had to take "cover" multiple times, but I definitely welcomed the atmospheric fog.
+    caption: Rain came in and out and got our shoes very muddy.
+We had to take cover multiple times, but I definitely welcomed the atmospheric fog.
   - file: '12'
     alt: Spiky plant growing on a branch
-    caption: Lots of interesting epiphytic plants.
+    caption: Lots of interesting epiphytic plants and mosses.
   - file: '13|2'
     alt: Moss-covered branch|A fern unfurling
     caption: I have never seen so much green in my life.